Historic Carson House Banner

-By the time white settlers arrived two centuries later, they found the area inhabited by both Catawba and Cherokee peoples.
+It would take an additional two centuries for white settlers to arrive.
+When they did, they found the area inhabited by both Catawba and Cherokee peoples.
 Although the two Nations were historic enemies, oral tradition holds that in the distant past a great battle took place over control of the land.
-The battle ending in a draw, it was decided that the upper Catawba Valley would be set aside as neutral hunting ground that could be used and inhabited by both Nations.
+The battle ended in a draw, and it was decided that the upper Catawba Valley would be set aside as neutral hunting ground that could be used and inhabited by both Nations.

 John Carson and Scots-Irish Migration